SAP-archive/bot-connector/README.md

 ## Documentation

+You can see the API documentation [here](https://recastai.github.io/bot-connector/)

-You can generate the documentation with the following command:
+Or generate the documentation with the following command:
 ```bash
 yarn doc && open doc/index.html
 ```